Linux companies have started hunting down users in view of the end of Windows 7

 Linux

-As for the latter option, Linux developers know how big this opportunity is, so they've started hunting down Windows 7 users in an effort to grow the base. their
+As for the latter option, the creators of Linux know how great this opportunity is, and so they have begun to hunt down Windows 7 users, in an effort to increase their installation base.

 Post the Canonical and of Lite With their advertisements trying to entice Windows 7 users to install Ubuntu, several Korean companies that have developed their own Linux distributions have launched similar campaigns that are supposed to persuade Microsoft customers to take the big step.